bjackman/locali-ci/README.md

 Bugs (high to low priority):

+ - Tests don't work on my work computer.
+I think this is because I made false assumptions abuot the conditions for Git commit hashes to be deterministic.
  - `Manager::job_cts` is indexed only by commit hash, but not by test name.
    Manager::set_revisions doesn't really make any sense.
 This might actually explain the "gummed up" issue I saw below, since it would lead to lots of jobs